zmiguel/DynGoDNS/README.md

 ## Contributing

-There's a plugin template in the `plugin` folder. the plugin **MUST** be named after the provider it's for and must return the same values as expected. the configuration file has 2 optional parameter in case your provider needs them.
+There's a plugin template in the `cmd/plugin` folder. the plugin **MUST** be named after the provider it's for and must return the same values as expected. the configuration file has 2 optional parameter in case your provider needs them.

 Please check the included Cloudflare plugin for a more in depth example.